 We’re a small school with a BIG heart!

-GlenOak currently offers programming for students of all abilities from Kindergarten to Grade 8.
+GlenOak currently offers programming for students of all abilities from Junior Kindergarten to Grade 8.
 To that end, we boast two academic “streams” specifically designed to bring out the very best in our students.
-Our Focus Stream offers a 5:1 student-teacher ratio with students receiving the support of one teacher and one teaching assistant.
-Students benefit from comprehensive Individual Education Plans (IEPs), the support of a teaching assistant, as well as withdrawal support for small group instruction.
+Our Focus Stream offers a 6:1 student-teacher ratio with students receiving the support of one teacher and one educational assistant.
+Students benefit from comprehensive Individual Education Plans (IEPs), the support of an educational assistant in the classroom as needed, as well as withdrawal support for small group instruction.

-Our Excel Stream is specifically designed for students at or above grade level, but who would benefit from a more intimate learning environment.
-Students are admitted into our Excel Stream based on admissions testing in Language and Math.
-They benefit from a 10:1 student-teacher ratio and may also have an IEP, if required.
+Our Excel Stream is specifically designed for students who are at or above grade level, but who benefit from a more intimate learning environment.
+Students are admitted into our Excel Stream based on admissions testing in Literacy and Numeracy.
+They benefit from a 12:1 student-teacher ratio and may also have an IEP, if required.

 What makes the grade at GlenOak?